Singapore Airlines to shift planes from SilkAir to budget arm Scoot

-SINGAPORE (Reuters) - Singapore Airlines Ltd (SIAL.SI) said on Thursday it expected to transfer some jets from its SilkAir regional airline to budget carrier Scoot, allowing it to compete more effectively against low-cost rivals like AirAsia Group Bhd (AIRA.KL) and Lion Group.
+SINGAPORE, June 21 (Reuters) - Singapore Airlines Ltd said on Thursday it expected to transfer some jets from its SilkAir regional airline to budget carrier Scoot, allowing it to compete more effectively against low-cost rivals like AirAsia Group Bhd and Lion Group.

-Singapore Airlines has been undertaking a three-year transformation program designed to cut costs and boost revenue amid competition from Chinese and Middle Eastern rivals and low-cost carriers.
+Singapore Airlines has been undertaking a three-year transformation programme designed to cut costs and boost revenue amid competition from Chinese and Middle Eastern rivals and low-cost carriers.

-Scoot recently began listing job ads for Boeing Co (BA.N) 737 jet pilots despite operating a narrowbody fleet of rival Airbus SE (AIR.PA) A320s.
+Scoot recently began listing job ads for Boeing Co 737 jet pilots despite operating a narrowbody fleet of rival Airbus SE A320s.

-As part of the transformation program, it has already transferred routes to five destinations in Southeast Asia from SilkAir to Scoot.
+As part of the transformation programme, it has already transferred routes to five destinations in Southeast Asia from SilkAir to Scoot.

 Brendan Sobie, chief analyst at the CAPA Centre for Aviation, an independent aviation research firm, said those destinations, which include Kuching and Langkawi in Malaysia, had a relatively low proportion of traffic transferring through the Singapore hub relative to other routes.